osvaldopina/linkbuilder/docs.md

 }
 ```
-This annotation should be annotated with `@Links` and must have a array of "composed"
+This annotation should be annotated with `@Links` and must have a array of composed
 `@Link` annotation.

-* Create a "composed" annotaion to replace `@Link`
+* Create an annotaion to replace `@Link`

 ```java
 @Link